Jerome Apt: Biography

 In 1991, Apt flew on the STS-37 mission aboard shuttle Atlantis.
 He made two spacewalks with Jerry Ross, manually deploying the Compton Gamma Ray Observatory's radio antenna when it failed to do so automatically; on the next day their second spacewalk tested hardware later used on the International Space Station.
 During the second Extra Vehicular Activity the palm-bar in Apt's right glove punctured the suit.
 Apt's hand conformed to the puncture, filling the hole before any noticeable depressurization could occur.
 Apt was unaware of the puncture until the glove was examined after the mission.
 Despite being partially exposed to vacuum he sustained only a minor scar.
 In 1992, Apt flew on STS-47 aboard shuttle Endeavour as the flight engineer, and commander of one of the two shifts in this round-the-clock mission.
 In 1994, Apt was again a shift commander of the first Space Radar Laboratory mission, STS-59 aboard shuttle Endeavour.
 This lab studied the Earth.
 In 1996, Apt flew on STS-79 aboard shuttle Atlantis and visited the Russian Mir space station.

 In 2003, Apt joined the faculty of Carnegie Mellon University where he is a Full Professor (emeritus) at the Tepper School of Business and the Department of Engineering and Public Policy.
 His research and teaching interests are in economics, engineering, and public policy aspects of the electricity industry, economics of technical innovation, management of technical enterprises, risk management in policy and technical decision framing, and engineering systems design.
 From 2000 through 2022 he and faculty member Granger Morgan directed the Carnegie Mellon Electricity Industry Center.
+He has supervised 23 Ph.D. students, 18 as sole advisor.

 He is the author of the book Orbit: NASA Astronauts Photograph the Earth, published by the National Geographic Society.
 The book has been printed in eleven languages; more than 600,000 copies have been sold.
 His book Variable Renewable Energy and the Electricity Grid was published in 2014.
-He is the author of a large number of technical scientific publications.
+He is the author of 125 peer-reviewed scientific publications that have been cited over 10,000 times and six chapters in technical books.
 He received the NASA Distinguished Service Medal in 1997 and the Metcalf Lifetime Achievement Award for significant contributions to engineering in 2002.
 His paper with PhD student Adam Newcomer, "Near term implications of a ban on new coal-fired power plants in the US" was cited as one of the top environmental policy papers of 2009 by the American Chemical Society.
 In 2012, the International Astronomical Union approved the name "Jeromeapt" for the main-belt asteroid 116903, as suggested by its discoverer, James Young.
 Apt is a Fellow of the American Association for the Advancement of Science.